 This article provides information about business reporting using the XBRL standard, the purpose of XBRL, and how to automate the process of creating XBRL-based business reports in .NET applications.
-Furthermore, it contains step by step methods to parse XBRL and iXBRL files and retrieve data programmatically using C#.
-Last but not the least, it provides some simple ways to validate XBRL and iXBRL files using C#.
+Furthermore, it contains step-by-step methods to parse XBRL and iXBRL files and retrieve data programmatically using C#.
+Last but not least, it provides some simple ways to validate XBRL and iXBRL files using C#.

 eXtensible Business Reporting Language (XBRL)